andrecsilva/gdraw/README.md

 [k6drawing]: https://github.com/andrecsilva/gdraw/blob/master/k6opt.svg "Optimal drawing of K6."
 [k6dpc]: https://github.com/andrecsilva/gdraw/blob/master/k6dpc.svg "Double planar cover of K6, the red edges are the edges used to generate the cover."

+# Using the Library

+### BOOST Graphs and Indexes

+Most of the graph types used in the library are templated wrappers around BOOST's own graph types.
+They all have copy and move semantics imbued into them.

+You're free to use any of BOOST's graph types as long as it has `vertex_index` and `edge_index` as internal properties.

+### Functions

+Most of the functions in the library uses the pass-by-value-then-move idiom.
+Those that return graphs will move the (possibly modified) graph parameter to its returned graph.

+For example, calling `planeEmbedding(g) -> std::variant<PlanarGraph,NonPlanarGraph>` will copy `g` and the copy will be moved into the returned variant.
+If instead you do `auto v = planeEmbedding(std::move(g))`, then `g`'s internal structure will be moved into `v`.

+You really want to use move semantics as much as possible, as copy operations are quite expensive in comparison.

+### Move/Copy Semantics and Edge Descriptors

+BOOST's edge descriptors (`edge_t` in the library) have a pointer to the edge's location in the graph internal structures.
+This means that if you copy a graph, any edge descriptor will continue to point to the original graph and should not be used with the copy.

+Any internal edge descriptors used in the members of any graph types (e.g. `PlanarGraph`) are automatically updated in the copy operation itself.

 # FAQ and Known Problems